valohai/aws-hybrid-workers-terraform/README.md

 ## Removing Valohai resources

-To remove all of the created Valohai resources empty your `valohai-data` S3 bucket and run `terraform destroy -var-file=variables.tfvars`.
+To remove all of the created Valohai resources empty your `valohai-data-*` S3 bucket and run `terraform destroy -var-file=variables.tfvars`.